smithse/TTGO-Wiki/Supported-boards.md

 # Additional boards

-The code has also been tested with the following boards:
+Older versions of the code has also been tested with the following boards. **Please note that boards with 26 MHz crystal will not work fully (WiFi issues, and Serial port baud rate is wrong) with newer (>mid 2024) firmware images.
+(TTGO LoRa v1.0/Heltec v1/Heltec v2)**
+For newer software versions you need to build your own firmware, configured for a 26 MHz ESP crystal.

 ## TTGO LoRa v1.0